 Preservation of energy and limitation of the environmental impact while providing a healthy and comfortable indoor and outdoor environment are essential requirements for the built environment.
-Also taking into account economical, ecological and energetic constraints.
+Besidews these environmental requirements, the BPS research program also takes into account economical, ecological and energetic constraints.

 The research program focusses on the sustainable development of the city and its architecture, one of the key societal challenges in our 21st “urban century”, where rapid processes of urbanisation reshape our living environment fundamentally.
 The research is focussed on five thematic clusters: (i) Cultural Heritage, (ii) Sustainability and Circular Cities, (iii) Active Mobility and Health, (iv) Smart Cities and Buildings, and (v) Emerging Materials and Building Technologies.